 Mission & History

 The Sawtooth Botanical Garden is a community resource showcasing native and cultivated plants that flourish at high altitude.
-The Garden connects people to the region’s unique beauty and fosters environmental stewardship through education, events, displays and plant collections.
+The Garden connects people to the region’s unique beauty and fosters environmental stewardship through education, events, displays, and plant collections.

-The five-acre garden is located off of Highway 75, five miles south of the town of Ketchum, at 11 Gimlet Road and Highway 75.
+The five-acre garden is located adjacent to Highway 75, five miles south of the town of Ketchum, Idaho at 11 Gimlet Road.